- Arkansas court hears arguments in judicial retirement case Updated: May-05-16 4:36 pm

 - Court denies appeal of Arkansas inmate who killed guard Updated: Apr-14-16 12:41 pm

-LITTLE ROCK, Arkansas - The Arkansas Supreme Court has rejected the appeal of an Oklahoma man convicted in 2005 of killing two women at a De Queen cemetery monument company.
+LITTLE ROCK, Arkansas - The Arkansas Supreme Court has rejected an appeal by an inmate sentenced to death for killing a prison guard.

 - Thornton, who helped draft Nixon impeachment articles, dies Updated: Apr-13-16 4:23 pm